 Yes, simply replace the egg with a vegan egg substitute!

-I have served my tofu katsu curry here with some simply cooked white rice and some roasted tenderstem broccoli.
+I have served my vegetarian katsu curry here with some simply cooked white rice and some roasted tenderstem broccoli.
 But I have roasted the broccoli in soy sauce, sesame oil and black pepper.

 Vegetarian tofu curry, delicious lightly flavoured breaded tofu slices fried until crispy served with a wonderfully flavoured Japanese influenced curry sauce.